The Master of Science (ScM) Program

 Appointment of Thesis Readers

 The ScM thesis must be read and approved by a committee of two readers.
-Be advised that the appointment of readers for a ScM thesis is more formal than that of the MHS thesis, with a form that must be submitted to the Office of Records and Registration by a specific deadline.
+Be advised that the appointment of readers for an ScM thesis is more formal than that of the MHS thesis and includes a form that must be submitted to the Office of Records and Registration by a specific deadline.

 - At the main page, select the Offices tab,